dib-lab/dibsi/ANGUS.md

 The course fee will be $500 for this workshop.
 If you are staying in campus housing, room and board is approximately $500/wk additional (see [venue information](VENUE.html)).

+## History

+This workshop was run at Michigan State University's Kellogg Biological Station from 2010 and 2016, with support from the USDA and NIH (see [Funders](FUNDERS.html)).
+Dr. Brown is the founding course director and ran the workshop from 2010-2015; Dr. Staton (UTK) and Dr. MacManes (UNH) were the 2016 course directors.

+There are now almost 200 alumni of the first 7 years!

+With Dr. Brown's move to UC Davis, the workshop has expanded to serve more learners, and to include more activities.

 ----